1

 • 1

 $\begingroup$ Hello and welcome.
 Asking for links to resources about X is considered off topic here, asking directly about X is encouraged though.
 If you can rephrase your question to focus on the specific difficulties you are encountering, rather that point you to some site, please edit your post so it can be reopened.
-As it stands it is not a good fit for this site. $\endgroup$ May 7, 2022 at 22:12
+As it stands it is not a good fit for this site. $\endgroup$ Commented May 7, 2022 at 22:12

 1 Answer 1